xavios/react-native-movie-app/README.md

 }
 ```

-replace the assets
+- replace the assets

-customizing the tabs
+- customizing the tabs --> tabBarIcon
+  - make sure to create a custom component out of it in the same layout file
+    to make it reusable

 ---